mixxxdj/manual/source/chapters/controllers/behringer_cmd_studio_4a.md

   - Headphone output: channels 3-4

 ## Mapping description

-(This page details v1.4 of the Behringer CMD STUDIO 4a controler mapping)

 Most of the buttons and knobs on the controller behave as they are
 labelled: